MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 ms.topic: article
 ms.collection:
     - bap-ai-copilot
-ms.date: 01/14/2026
+ms.date: 05/14/2026
 ms.update-cycle: 180-days
-ms.author: antode
+ms.author: mainguy
 ms.reviewer: angieandrews
 ---

 # Licensing and Copilot Credits

 This article focuses on the management of Copilot Credits to use AI tools/AI Builder capabilities in Microsoft Copilot Studio, Power Automate, and Power Apps.

 Copilot Credits are mandatory to use AI tools/AI Builder capabilities in Copilot Studio agents and agent flows.
-In Power Automate and Power Apps, Copilot Credits can be used in conjunction with AI Builder credits, or as the only licensing mechanism.
+In Power Automate and Power Apps, Copilot Credits can be used with AI Builder credits, or as the only licensing mechanism.

 Learn how to use AI Builder credits in Power Apps or Power Automate in [Licensing and AI Builder credits](credit-management.md).